pvblicltd/bbcTest/README.md

 I utilised bootstrap (sass build) and grunt to run a watch and bvuild process, all vendor scripts are loaded through bower and npm.
 All animations are css utilsiing the ng-class to fire.

-All code is neatly named and orgainsed into modules as demonstrated in /app-src/*
+All code is neatly named and orgainsed into modules as demonstrated in /app-src/*.

+/dist/* is the compiled versionb of the app created by the gruntfile.
+The grunt build task cretes a new index.html with contacted and uglified scripts.

 ## Limitations